LAS4032 : Caribbean Imaginaries: Image, Text, Music

 Outline Of Syllabus

 This module introduces students to a selection of key imaginaries of the Caribbean.
-Students will be able to re-examine preconceived images and stereotypes of the region through a consideration of the area's geographical openness, racial hybridity, cultural intermixture, violent history, and diasporic movements.
-They will study the diverse, creative reworkings of and resistances to these central imaginaries produced by artists, musicians, writers, filmmakers, and performers from the Hispanophone Caribbean.
+Students will re-examine preconceived images and stereotypes of the region through a consideration of the area's geographical openness, racial dynamics, cultural intermixture, violent history, and diasporic movements.
+They will study the diverse, creative reworkings of and resistances to these central imaginaries produced by artists, musicians, writers, filmmakers, and performers from the Spanish-speaking Caribbean.

-The material has been organised into interrelated topics chosen from the following: Delicious 'Discoveries'; Slavery and the Plantation; The Marvellous and the Monstrous; Rhythm and music; Diasporic dilemmas.
+The material is organised into interrelated topics such as Delicious 'Discoveries'; Slavery and the Plantation; The Marvellous and the Monstrous; Rhythm and music; Diasporic dilemmas.

 Teaching Methods